-Children’s charity the Youth Sport Trust will be supporting the stars to get into 100 classrooms this autumn and build on the inspiration and positivity children felt from watching them compete at this summer’s Olympic and Paralympic Games.
+Children’s charity the Youth Sport Trust will be supporting the stars to get into classrooms across the UK this autumn and build on the inspiration and positivity children felt from watching them compete at this summer’s Olympic and Paralympic Games.

 It comes as new research published today reveals the positive impact this summer’s events had on young people.
 A YouGov survey of 10 to 18-year-olds in Great Britain, commissioned by the Youth Sport Trust, reveals that 47% – approximately 3.1 million - watched at least some of the Olympic or Paralympic Games this summer.

 With more athletes speaking out about wellbeing at this summer’s events, 38% of young people aged 10 – 18 who watched the Games agreed it had made them think about their own mental health.
 Almost one-in-ten (9%) young viewers cited athletes speaking openly about their mental health as their favourite thing about the Games.

 The research highlights the powerful potential that big sporting events like the Olympics and Paralympics have to build a lasting positive impact on young people.
 Among those who watched some of the Games:

 - Four in five (82%) agreed it made them feel happy.